26 Different Types of Wasps in Michigan

 The Nearctic Blue Mud-dauber Wasp also collects mud and uses it to construct its nest.

-The female will build the nest out of the mud, line it with spider webbing, and then deposit an egg inside.
+The female builds the nest out of the mud, lines it with spider webbing, and deposits an egg inside.

 Once the egg hatches, the larva will consume the spiders and other prey stored in the nest.

-The Nearctic Blue Mud-dauber Wasp is an important beneficial insect as it helps to reduce the population of spiders and other harmful insects.
+The Nearctic Blue Mud-dauber Wasp is an important beneficial insect that helps reduce the population of spiders and other harmful insects.

-While this wasp species may seem intimidating due to its size, they are harmless and rarely stings humans.
+While this wasp species may seem intimidating due to its size, they are harmless and rarely sting humans.

-However, if you come into contact with one of these wasps, it is best to leave them alone and not try to remove their nests.
+However, if you encounter one of these wasps, it is best to leave them alone and not try to remove their nests.

 15. Long-tailed Giant Ichneumonid Wasp